pelias/polylines/README.md

 Polyline data doesn't have a full administrative hierarchy (ie, country, state, county, etc. names), but it can be calculated using data from [Who's on First](http://whosonfirst.mapzen.com/).
 See the [readme](https://github.com/pelias/wof-admin-lookup/blob/master/README.md) for [pelias/wof-admin-lookup](https://github.com/pelias/wof-admin-lookup) for more information.
+By default, adminLookup is enabled.
+To disable, set `imports.adminLookup.enabled` to `false` in Pelias config.

-Set the `imports.polyline.adminLookup` property in `pelias.json` to `true` to enable admin lookup.
+**Note:** Admin lookup requires loading around 5GB of data into memory.

 ## Running an import